 The causes of bruxism are different, but in many cases, it involves some form of misalignment in your bite.
 If that misalignment is in the form of crooked teeth, then treating your bruxism might require first realigning your teeth with orthodontic treatment.
 With straighter teeth, your bite can rest more comfortably and you’ll be less likely to experience bruxism.

-Effective Bruxism treatment
+Learn more about Effective Bruxism treatment

 Depending on the nature and extent of your bruxism, your treatment may include one or more of these and/or other treatments to fully restore your good dental health.
 To learn more, schedule a consultation by calling Lake Forest Dental Arts in Lake Forest, IL, at 847-234-0517.
 We also proudly serve residents of Chicago and surrounding communities in the Chicago Metro area.